szeiger/perfio/README.md

   perfIO's TextOutput converts directly from Strings to byte data (writing it directly into a BufferedOutput's byte array) and LineTokenizer does the same when reading.
 This makes use of the more efficient conversions for the common character sets (UTF-8, Latin-1, ASCII) that are built into the String class, Unfortunately the provided API is not sufficient to avoid double buffering in all cases. perfIO can optionally call internal JDK methods to make some common use cases even faster.

+- Output filters can run in asynchronous and parallel mode, and they can exchange blocks of data with the underyling BufferedOutput instead of copying everything.

 perfIO also uses both FFM and NIO abstractions where appropriate (depending on performance for the specific use case) and the Vector incubator API (for LineTokenizer).

 Another source of performance is not just making the available abstractions fast, but making fast abstractions easily available: